cmvandrevala/cmvandrevala.github.io/teaching/csc/labs/what-a-complex-problem.md

 ## 📝 Thought Provoking Questions

 1. Does it make sense to default any of the arguments in the constructor of `ComplexNumber` to a particular value?
 Why or why not?
-2. What might summing two `ComplexNumber` objects look like if you are using a class method for `sum`?
-3. What are the types of values that are returned from each method in `ComplexNumber`?
+2. What are the types of values that are returned from each method in `ComplexNumber`?
-4. What happens if you try to initialize your `ComplexNumber` class with an integer instead of a float?
+3. What happens if you try to initialize your `ComplexNumber` class with an integer instead of a float?
-5. Does `pretty_print()` print anything besides the number in "a + bi" form (even an `endl`)?
+4. Does `pretty_print()` print anything besides the number in "a + bi" form (even an `endl`)?
 Why or why not?

 ## 💼 Add-Ons For the Portfolio